fitabigail/Lamborghini-Deals/README.md

 > ## Deployment
 ---
 </br>
-This project was use Heroku service for deployment.
-The folowing steps have to be done:
+This project used the Heroku service for deployment.
+The following steps have to be done:
 </br></br>
 <details>
 <ol>
 <li>Log in Github.</li>
 <li>Open the repo to deploy.</li>
 <li>Log in Heroku.</li>
-<li>Click in the "New" button in the top right.</li>
+<li>Click on the "New" button in the top right.</li>
 <li>Select "Create New App"</li>
 <li>Give a name to the App and choose a region.</li>
-<li>Click in "Create App" button.</li>
+<li>Click on the "Create App" button.</li>
 <li>Click in Settings.</li>
 <li>Click in Reveal Config.</li>
 <li>Add Vars Config (keys):</li>